 During a worker's comp medical evaluation, you will have to see medical professionals approved by your employer.
 However, for emergency medical care, you have the right to demand to be taken to the hospital of your choice, where you will get a correct evaluation of your injuries and professional treatment.

 You must be very careful about what you say in front of your employer's representative or the insurance adjusters sent by the employer's insurance company.
 You must refuse to give any formal statement or sign any document.
 In most cases, the document is a settlement for a very low amount, which also includes a waiver that prevents you from taking any further legal action against your employer.

 As we explained throughout this article, your employer is not looking out for your best interests.
 You are valuable to them as long as you are capable of working hard and earning revenue for them.
 When you are injured due to their negligence, you are on your own.

-But that is not really true - because you have the right to protect your own interests with the assistance with a skilled oil rig accident lawyer.
-At Dunn Sheehan LLC, your will find a dedicated team of oilfield injury lawyers who are not afraid to take big oil and gas companies to court.
+But that is not really true - because you have the right to protect your own interests with the assistance of a skilled oil rig accident lawyer.
+At Dunn Sheehan LLC, you will find a dedicated team of oilfield injury lawyers who are not afraid to take big oil and gas companies to court.